sloan-ireland/JWT-Token-Manipulation-Project/README.md

 ```
 npm install
 ```
  - This command will use npm (Node Package Manager) to install the dependencies specified in the package.json file.
-IMPORTANT: Becuase of the repo configuration this will install a vulnerable version of
+IMPORTANT: Becuase of the repo configuration this will install a version of nodejs that has some vulnerablilites, be careful what you use it for outside this project.

 4. Open a web browser and navigate to http://159.65.40.248/ to access the website.